stefanv/blog/content/2019-07-05-intelligent-augmentation.md

 Title: Designing for Intelligent Augmentation
-Tags: artifial intelligence, machine learning, design
+Tags: artificial intelligence, machine learning, design
 Status: published
 Summary: How can we better design systems that combine computational inference and human intelligence?